 Links to the left are organized around several key areas of public health data.
 Each link will lead to a variety of resources, including selected county data, published reports, and/or additional sources of information at the county, state and national level.

 Click here to receive email notification when public health data are updated or new reports are added to our site.
 Please select "Public Health Data Updates" from the list and any other subjects you may be interested in.

 The Pierce County Health Indicators help measure the health of Pierce County residents and inform the programs and policies of the Tacoma-Pierce County Health Department and its community partners.
 Along with theLocal Public Health Indicators, these health indicators provide a snapshot of health status, health behavior, and public health system performance at the local level.
 The Tacoma-Pierce County Health Department uses these data to help evaluate its programs and decide where to invest limited public health resources to improve community health.
 The indicators can also provide other community health organizations and agencies with some of the information they need to develop effective programs and to gauge system progress in meeting specific health outcomes.
-Additional indicator sites you may find helpful include the County Health Rankings (best viewed in Mozilla Firefox or the latest Internet Explorer browsers) and the United Way of Pierce County Community Indicators.
+An additional indicator site you may find helpful is the County Health Rankings (best viewed in Mozilla Firefox or the latest Internet Explorer browsers).

 - Animal Bites

 - Office of Assessment, Planning & Improvement